1939–40 Northern Rugby Football League Wartime Emergency League season: Representative matches

+England v Wales

 The first game, England v Wales, was played at Odsal, Bradford on 23 December 1939.
-A crowd of 20,000 saw Wales win 16–3.
+A crowd of over 15,000 saw Wales win 16–3.

+Lancashire v Yorkshire

 The second game was scheduled for 1 January 1940 and was a match between representative teams of the Lancashire and Yorkshire clubs.
 It was postponed in December 1939 at the request of the Barrow club as the Barrow shipyards were not taking New Years Day, a Monday, as a holiday.
 Eventually played at Craven Park on 23 March before a crowd of 8,683, Yorkshire beat Lancashire 13–10 having been 2–10 behind at half-time.

+1940 Probables v 1936 Tourists

 The third game, postponed from 10 February, was played at Salford on 4 May between the 1936 Tourists (players from the 1936 team that toured Australia) and the 1940 Probables (players who probably would have toured Australia in 1940 had the war not intervened).
 Last minute changes in availability meant that the Tourists side included three Salford players who had not been part of the tour team.
 The 1940 Probables won the game 29–21 in front of a crowd of 7,000.